Traveling To The Dutch And French Caribbean Islands

 The Dutch Caribbean islands

+What are the names of the Dutch Caribbean islands?
 The Dutch side of the Caribbean is filled with amazing wonders and is a touristy place to go.
 It is loved mostly for the water sports, history, culture, the beach, escapism and pampering; all the right ingredients for a perfect family vacation.

 The ABC islands of the Dutch Antilles, Aruba, Bonaire and Curacao are the most sought-after destinations because of their glorious climate.
 Aruba has a lot of luxury hotels lining the white-sand beaches and is arguably the most preferred tourist destination among the three, with lots of casinos as well.

 Bonaire is known for its water sport opportunities with a marine park where you could enjoy diving and snorkeling.

 Curacao is the most sophisticated of the bunch.
 Willemstad, the capital of Curacao, is among the most eye-catching cities in all of the Caribbean; it is choke-full of colonial buildings from the Dutch.
 As for the other parts of the Dutch Antilles, they lie far away in the north-east.

 With beautiful hidden beaches, landmarks and breathtaking facades, you have an endless to-do list once you get to Aruba.
 Go to the Butterfly Farm, or sink your toes in the powdery white-sand of Eagle, Arashi or Palm beaches.

 Natural geologic formations like the Natural Bridge, the Natural Pool or Hooiberg will also provide some eye-catching viewing.
 What's more, you have a variety of casinos to enjoy yourself with some wagering games such as the Hyatt Regency Aruba Resort and Casino, the Ritz-Carlton or the Aruba Marriott Resort & Stellaris Casino.